FlavorPy/FlavorPy/README.md

 What is FlavorPy?
 -----------------

-**FlavorPy** is a Python library for calculations around discrete flavor symmetries.
+**FlavorPy** is a Python library for calculations around discrete flavor symmetries in particle physics.
 Currently it is split in two parts:

 * The **constructterms** part allows you to calculate group theoretical tensor products and therefore find the invariant terms in the action.